 - Dwelling Places: Housing and Homelessness in the Diocese of Oxford presents an overview of the current housing tenure and homelessness context, and offers a theological reflection about home, place and belonging.
 The report explores the church's response to homelessness and housing need.
 It aims to equip churches to consider local needs, how they respond practically and collaboratively, and how we can all share the love of God with those who are homeless and in housing need.

-- A Place to Call Home, Joint Public Issues Team - a helpful resource for small groups to reflect on biblical texts relating to housing.
+- A Place to Call Home - A helpful resource from the Joint Public Issues Team for small groups to reflect on biblical texts relating to housing.

-- Lost and Found: Faith and Spirituality in the Lives of Homeless People, Lemos&Crane - the first ever study of homeless people's attitude to faith involving in-depth interviews with over 70 people.
+- Lost and Found: Faith and Spirituality in the Lives of Homeless People - the first study of homeless people's attitude to faith involving in-depth interviews with over 70 people.

-- The Archbishops of Canterbury and York recently launched Coming Home - a new report which sets out a bold new vision for housing and community.
+- Coming Home - a report from The Archbishops of Canterbury and York setting out a bold new vision for housing and community.

-- The Porch Oxford - The porch is an Oxford Day centre open 6 days a week.
+- The Porch Oxford is an Oxford Day centre open 6 days a week.
 They provide support for over 200 people a year to move away from addiction and dependency.

-- Citizens Advice Bureaus — advice on housing issues, as well as many other rights issues; information about renting or buying a home, finding somewhere to live, and advice on problems with landlords, eviction and more.
+- Citizens Advice Bureaus advise on housing issues, as well as many other rights issues; information about renting or buying a home, finding somewhere to live, and advice on problems with landlords, eviction and more.